kashwy/ClickHouse-Development/develop/upgrade-icu/upgrade-submodule-icu.md

     ```
     /i18n/nounit.cpp
     ```
-8. Make changes the `contrib/icu-cmake/CMakeLists.txt`
+8. Make changes to the `contrib/icu-cmake/CMakeLists.txt`
     Add the following to the setting of `ICUUC_SOURCES`
     ```
     "${ICU_SOURCE_DIR}/common/emojiprops.cpp"